parevalo/gee-ccdc-tools/docs/lctutorial/gui.rst

 and ending dates and the land cover class # labels for the corresponding dates.
-For example, the following examples shows the pixels (red) that are class 1 (forest) in 2001-01-01, and are either class 2, 3, 4, or 5 in 2016-06-15.
+For example, the following examples shows the pixels (red) that are class 1 (forest) in 2001-01-01, and are either class 2, 3, 4, or 5 in 2014-01-15.
 In other words, deforestation from January 2001 to June 2016.
 You can also specify a single value for the Class (To) box, for example just using 3 would map conversion from 1 to 3, or forest to cropland.
 If these boxes are left empty then just the land cover maps will be created.

+Finally, the tool allows you to specify some visualization parameters.
+This step is very straightforward, just list the land cover names and corresponding numeric value, and optionally provide a palette.

 .. figure:: ../img/lcApp2.PNG
    :alt: app region 1